Supporting the Psychological Wellbeing of Athletes: What Can Coaches do?Posted on March 31, 2020

-While fostering an appropriate team culture is a critical step in coaches supporting the psychological wellbeing of athletes, coaches must also be aware of how to respond and effectively manage instances when athletes disclose distress.
+While fostering an appropriate team culture is a critical step in coaches supporting the psychological wellbeing of athletes, coaches must also be aware of how to respond safely and effectively when athletes disclose distress.
+Paramount is creating a safe environment, which includes a respect for current safe sport practices, such as the Rule of Two.
 Initiating a disclosure conversation can be difficult for athletes, which is why coaches should not fear initiating this conversation themselves.
 In fact, several athletes in our study reported that they appreciated coach-initiated conversations because they felt it provided an opportunity to confide in the coach and demonstrated that the coach cared.
 As such, coaches should address/inquire about any unusual athlete behaviours such as uncharacteristic slumps in athletic performance or poor general demeanor at practice and competition.
 Coaches in the present study explained that they knew their athletes well enough to know when an athlete’s behaviour warranted checking in (i.e., a negative mood at one practice was often not abnormal and did not raise concerns of underlying psychological distress).
 However, the coaches also acknowledged that when working with first-year and transfer student-athletes, it was always best to follow up if they perceived the athlete’s behaviours to be “off” because they were less accustomed to these athletes’ standard behavioural patterns.

-During the initial disclosure of distress, coaches should engage in the following five steps to provide effective immediate support and optimize the disclosure experience for the athlete:
+During the initial disclosure of distress, coaches should engage in the following six steps to provide effective immediate support and optimize the disclosure experience for the athlete:

 - Listen to the athlete explain the situation.
 This can include paraphrasing what the athlete has said to demonstrate that you are being attentive.